 - Send the certificate bundle provided by your SSL provider as an email attachment to firstname.lastname@example.org with the subject line “Certificate request for <your domain name>".
 Allow up to five business days for Klipfolio to apply the certificates.

 If the certificate renewal was unsuccessful, your dashboard will not be secured; in this event, contact email@example.com.

 A wildcard certificate is a certificate that can be used with multiple subdomains of a domain and is typically used by large organizations.
 If you want to use a wildcard certificate for your domain alias, send Klipfolio the following:

 - The SSL certificate bundle: All certificates must be in PEM format.

-- The private key: Must be accessible to Klipfolio, either it cannot have a passphrase on it or the passphrase must be provided with the private key (we secure your private key on our web server).
+- The private key: Must be accessible to Klipfolio and cannot have a passphrase on it.

 Why Klipfolio needs your SSL Certificate and Private Key

 An SSL certificate bundle is required to create a secure HTTPS connection on your domain.
 It typically consists of 3 certificates:

 - Server certificate: Which is sent from Klipfolio's server to the user's browser.